 - 1 cup powdered sugar

-In a large bowl, add whipped cream, clear vanilla extract, and powdered sugar.
-Using a whisk attachment with an electric hand mixer or a stand mixer whisk the whipped cream and powdered sugar on medium high speed until soft peaks form.
+- In a large cold bowl, add whipping cream, clear vanilla extract, and powdered sugar.
+Using a whisk attachment with an electric hand mixer or a stand mixer whisk the whipped cream and powdered sugar on medium high speed until soft peaks form.3 cups heavy whipping cream, 1 teaspoon clear vanilla extract*, 1 cup powdered sugar

-When whipped cream is making soft peaks, set aside for the moment and in a microwave safe bowl stir together the gelatin and water.
+- When cream is making soft peaks, set aside (or refrigerate if your kitchen is hot) for the moment and in a microwave safe bowl stir together the gelatin and water.1 tbs gelatin, 6 tbs water

-Place the dissolved gelatin in the microwave and heat up in 10 second intervals, stirring after every 10 seconds.
+- Place the dissolved gelatin in the microwave and heat up in 10 second intervals, stirring after every 10 seconds.
 Do this for a total of 30 seconds.
-Remove from microwave and pour directly into the whipped cream.
-Don’t let the gelatin cool or else it will set up like jello!